Fly Fishing Report

 Lower Sacramento River

 Guide Joe Vasquez: Lower Sacramento water flows are super at 6500 cfs!
 There is ample food in the Lower Sac to keep fish happy and on the bite.
+Lately the river has cleared and fishing is improving.
 Try to change up your offerings.
 For example: use a poohpa and slide a pink bead on the line.
 Beads are on!
 Can't tell you the numbers for recent guide trips but it is off the chart!

 Recommended Flies:Nymphs: Micro May 16 – Olive, Hares Ear – 12 – 16, Bird Nest 12-14 - Tan & green, Foxes Poopah 14-16 – olive.